Options Trading for Beginners: A Complete Guide

 At their core, options are contracts giving you the right (but never forcing you) to buy or sell a stock or other asset at a specific price until the contract expires.
 Unlike buying stocks directly, options let you control many shares with a fraction of the money.
 This is why traders love them for creating leverage, protecting positions, or generating extra income.

 Options come in two flavors: calls and puts.
-Buying a call gives you the ability to purchase a stock at your chosen price, while buying a put lets you sell at your chosen price.
+Buying a call gives you the ability to purchase a stock at your chosen price while buying a put lets you sell at your chosen price.
 Most new traders start with stock options, though you'll find them available for ETFs, indexes, and even commodities.

 Why Trade Options?